 What is Tofu?

-• Silken Tofu: Soft and creamy, silken tofu is often used in smoothies, desserts, and soups.
+- Silken Tofu: Crazy soft and creamy.
+You’ll often see it in smoothies, desserts, or soups.

 Why Grill Tofu?